Program overview

 Graduates of the Advanced Film Production program can pursue a variety of career paths in the film and entertainment industry.
 Here are some potential job options:

-• Film Director: Responsible for overseeing the creative aspects of a film, guiding actors and crew to bring the script to life.
+• Film Director: Responsible for overseeing the creative aspects of a film, guiding the cast and crew to bring the script to life.

 • Producer: Manages the production from start to finish, including budgeting, scheduling, and coordinating various departments.

-• Cinematographer: Focuses on capturing the visual elements of a film, working closely with the director to achieve the desired look.
+• Cinematographer: Focuses on capturing the visual elements of a film, working closely with the director to achieve the desired look and feel.

 • Production Designer: Designs the visual concept of a film, creating the settings and style that support the story.